WindomZ/qrw/README.md

 ```

 ### HalfBlockWriter
-Show a QR block by half character.
+Show a QR block by _half character_.

 ##### Output to `io.Writer`:
 ```